Joy Smith B.Ed, M.Ed, was a teacher for 23 years, a Member of the Manitoba Legislature from 1999-2003, and a Member of Parliament from 2004-2015.

 In Parliament, Joy Smith made Canadian history as the first sitting MP to amend the Criminal Code twice, passing Bill C-268, mandatory minimum sentencing for trafficking of children 18 years and younger, and Bill C-310, which reaches Canadian law into other countries where Canadian citizens or permanent residents traffic or exploit others abroad.
 These laws provide an incentive for survivors to testify against their abusers, knowing that their perpetrators will be brought to justice under Canadian law.
 In addition, she wrote the prototype for the Canadian National Action Plan to Combat Human Trafficking.
 Joy Smith also took a leadership role in Bill C-36, making the purchase of sex illegal in Canada today and reducing the demand for human trafficking.

 Joy Smith is known as a leading advocate against human trafficking worldwide, and a champion of women’s rights.
-She has received many awards, including the Woman of Distinction Award, the Wilberforce Award, The United Nations Recognition of Achievement Award, the My Canada Hero Award, the Winnipeg Police Commendation Award, and the highest honour of the Order of Manitoba.
+She has received many awards, including the Woman of Distinction Award, the Wilberforce Award, The United Nations Recognition of Achievement Award, and the Winnipeg Police Commendation Award.
+Joy Smith has been named an Honorary Chief by the Assembly of Manitoba Chiefs in the province of Manitoba, and in 2019, she received the highest honour of the Order of Manitoba.